elastic/examples/Exploring Public Datasets/nyc_restaurants/scripts/README.md

 ```

 NOTE:

 If you are using https you will likely need to also use the
-`--user username:password` with your curl command
+`--user username:password` option with your curl command